AtomicTessellator/fhi-vibes/docs/Tutorial/4_statistical_sampling.md

 ### Compute the samples

-In order to compute pressure in all samples, prepare a `lj.in` like this:
+In order to compute pressure in all samples, prepare a `aims.in` like this:

 ```
 [files]
-geometries:                    samples_20K/geometry.in.*
+geometries:                    samples_300K/geometry.in.*
-primitive:                     geometry.in.primitive
 supercell:                     geometry.in.supercell

 [calculator]
-name:                          lj
+name:                          aims
+socketio:                      true
-workdir:                       ${name}_020K
+workdir:                       aims_300K

 [calculator.parameters]
-# parameters for LJ Argon
-sigma:    3.405
-epsilon:  0.010325
-rc:       8.0
+xc:                            pw-lda
+compute_analytical_stress:     true

+[calculator.kpoints]
+density:                       2

+[calculator.basissets]
+default:                       light
 ```

-This will run a calculation for all structures found in `samples_20K/geometry.in.*` and write the results to a `trajectory.son` file in the directory `lj_020K`.
+[This will run a calculation for all structures found in `samples_300K/geometry.in.*`](singlepoint.md) and write the results to a `trajectory.son` file in the directory `aims_300K`.

 Run the calculation with

 ```
-vibes run singlepoint lj.in
+vibes run singlepoint aims.in | tee log.aims
 ```

-This should only take a few seconds.
+This will take a few minutes depending on your machine.

 ### Compare sampling vs. MD

 [Similar to MD](3_md_canonical_sampling.md#create-trajectory-dataset-and-inspect-the-simulation) you can create a trajectory dataset from `trajectory.son` by running `vibes output md`:

 ```
-cd  lj_020K
+cd  aims_300K
 vibes output md
 ```